230500226/VsCodeSnippets/README.md

 ## Step 2: Open VS Code and sign in
 - Once you opened VS Code sign in using the profile icon on the bottom left of the screen
-- Make sure to sign in with either your github or microsoft account (university or personal)
+- Make sure to sign in with either your `github` or `microsoft account` (university or personal)
+- I recommend using a `github` account since you can test if the snippets are syncing
 - Make sure `setting sync` and `cloud changes` is on

 ## Step 3: Open the user snippets config file